gauravjagpal/plan-et-continentally/README.md

 - Log in and out of their account.
 - Read posts and comments
 - Leave a comment and favourite a post
-- Start planning their own trips
+- Start planning their own trips (this is a private section so that a user can plan their trips having taken ideas from the posts they have viewed.
+This will become open to people they have invited to their trip in future releases)

 # Design Choices
 ## Colour Scheme